Gorch Fock (1933): History and details

 After the dissolution of the Soviet Union in 1991, Tovarishch sailed under the Ukrainian flag (home port Kherson) until 1993, when she needed repairs and was deactivated for lack of funds.
-In 1995, she sailed from Kherson to Newcastle-upon-Tyne, where private sponsors wanted to have her repaired.
-This failed because of the high costs, and in 1999, the ship was transported to Wilhelmshaven, where she stayed in dock for four years until finally transferred to Stralsund in 2003.
+In 1994, she sailed from Kherson to Newcastle-upon-Tyne, where private sponsors wanted to have her repaired.
+This stalled because of the high costs, and, declared unseaworthy, she was left moored at Middlesbrough's Middlehaven for five years.
+During this time, she was continually crewed by cadets from the Kherson State Maritime Academy (the crews were changed twice yearly), and provided with electricity and provisions.
+In August 1999, with funding secured for her restoration, the ship was transported to Wilhelmshaven, where she stayed in dock for four years until finally transferred to Stralsund in 2003.
 On 29 November 2003 the ship was re-christened Gorch Fock.

-As of 2011 the ship is in poor but stable condition.
-There is about six million dollars worth of restoration work required to bring this ship back to sailing condition.
-The museum had a dismal tourist season, resulting in a fifty thousand dollar loss in revenue from previous years.
-This has forced a layoff of five workers.
+By 2011 the ship was in poor but stable condition, needing about six million dollars' worth of work to bring it back to sailing condition.
+The museum had a dismal tourist season, resulting in a fifty thousand dollar loss in revenue from previous years, and forcing a layoff of five workers.
+Restorations were finally completed at a shipyard in Stralsund in 2024.